-The Developing Artist-in-Residence (DAIR) program offers a year-long opportunity for young and emerging Brisbane artists by supporting their skill development and knowledge of visual arts.
-Based in Visible Ink’s Youth Hub in the Fortitude Valley, the residency gives an artist a chance to practice in a creative, shared co-working environment, with access to multiple resources and materials, at no cost.
+The Developing Artist-in-Residence (DAIR) program offers an opportunity for young and emerging Brisbane artists to develop their professional skills and experiences in the arts.
+Based at Visible Ink Youth Hub in Fortitude Valley, the residency gives an artist a chance to access a series of free workshops designed to improve their practice.

 The program also suits people who wish to test new ideas in a peer-to-peer environment and connect with others through their work.